PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 *You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/blob/dev/examples/Demo/HelloWorld/HelloWorldExample.cs).*

 ### Keep Constant
-Maintains a constant number of activated (constantly running) Scenario copies (virtual users) that execute as many iterations as possible within a specified duration.
-Each Scenario copy (virtual user) behaves like a long-running thread that runs continually (by specified duration) and will be destroyed when the current load simulation stops.
+Maintains a constant number of activated (constantly running) virtual users (Scenario instance) that execute as many iterations as possible within a specified duration.
+Each Scenario instance behaves like a long-running thread that runs continually by specified duration and will be destroyed when the current load simulation stops.

 #### When to use
-Use this simulation type when you need to run and sustain a consistent number of scenario copies (virtual users) for a specific period.
-Typically, this simulation type is applied to test Closed model where you have control over the concurrent number (not rate) of users or client connections.
+Use this simulation type when you need to run and sustain a consistent number of virtual users for a specific period.
+Typically, this simulation type is applied to test Closed model where you have control over the concurrent number (not rate) of virtual users or client connections.

 :::info
 This LoadSimulation can be mixed with: [[RampingConstant](#ramping-constant), [KeepConstant](#keep-constant), [Pause](#pause)]